-- Another hand: What do we do first?
+Another hand: What do we do first?

-- My answer: Draw a quote.
+My answer: Draw a quote.

-- And another hand: Do we do this together?
+And another hand: Do we do this together?

-- My answer: Draw a quote.
+My answer: Draw a quote.

 After a few more rounds, they looked at each other, and in five minutes had completed exceptional quote art.

 When teachers give a direction, most often students raise a hand and ask, "What do you want me to do?"
 That is precisely the problem.
-They want the teacher to say what to do, point by point, so that the students' priority becomes determining what will please the teacher, rather than demonstrating their learning or exploring what they want to know.
-The antidote is to "under direct."
+They want the teacher to tell them what to do, point by point, so that their priority becomes determining what will please the teacher, rather than demonstrating their learning or exploring what they want to know.

+The antidote is to "underdirect."
 Provide directions that are clear and brief.
 If questions ensue, stick with the same exact direction.
 This encourages problem solving, collaboration, critical thinking, and authentic learning.
-If a student is getting particularly frustrated, you must respond further; teachers must be persistent in most circumstances, however, to break the cycle of students' over dependency on teachers.
-Closing Thought Self-directed learning, participation and creativity mixed with a dose of inspiration draw upon students' innate curiosity and desire to know.
+If a student is getting particularly frustrated, you must respond further; teachers must be persistent in most circumstances, however, to break the cycle of students' overdependency on teachers.

+Closing Thought

+Self-directed learning, participation, and creativity, mixed with a dose of inspiration, draw upon students' innate curiosity and desire to know.
 Through everyday integration of effective teaching strategies, teachers move students toward high levels of engagement and success.
+PL

-Excerpts of this article were adapted from Strategies for Success with 21st Century Skills: A Learning Curriculum that Serves (ABCD Books, 2012) by Cathryn Berger Kaye.
-This article was first published by the National Association of Secondary School Principals in Principal Leadership magazine in March 2014.
-For more information about NASSP programs and services, visit www.nassp.org.
-Catherine (cathy@cbkassociates. com) is an international education consultant and the author of The Complete Guide to Service Learning: Proven, Practical Ways to Engage Students in Civic Responsibility, Academic Curriculum, & Social Action (Free Spirit Publishing, 2010) and two books co-authored with environmental advocate Philippe Cousteau.
+Cathryn Berger Kaye (cathy@cbkassociates.com) is an education consultant and the author of The Complete Guide to Service Learning: Proven, Practical Ways to Engage Students in Civic Responsibility, Academic Curriculum, & Social Action (Free Spirit Publishing, 2010).
 For more information visit www.cbkassociates.com.

+This article was adapted from Strategies for Success with 21st Century Skills: A Learning Curriculum that Serves (ABCD Books, 2012) by Cathryn Berger Kaye.

+Through everyday integration of effective teaching strategies, teachers move students toward high levels of engagement and success.